 User Flow & Journey Mapping | A design sprint workshop

-I led an all-day design sprint/session with the product manager, product owner, engineers, and stakeholders to review requirements, analyze business logic, and understand relevant legal guidelines to build domain knowledge.
+I led a design sprint/session with the product manager, product owner, engineers, and stakeholders to review requirements, analyze business logic, and understand relevant legal guidelines to build domain knowledge.
 Brainstormed and mapped out entry points, access, logic, user stories, user flow, and journey maps.
-This foundational understanding enabled me to engage effectively with stakeholders brainstorm design solutions, and structure my thought process.
+This foundational understanding enabled me to engage effectively with stakeholders, leverage available analytics to understand the problem we are solving for, and structure my thought process.

 Wireframing | Tool: Balsamiq